Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Related Work

-\textbf{Multi-task MARL.} Hierarchical methods have been studied for learning skill graphs \cite{zhu2025multi, zhang2022discovering}, for separating the next goal allocation problem from the goal-conditioned execution policies~\cite{Iqbal2022, li2024hierarchical}, and for learning sub-task policies that are solutions of sub-MDPs \cite{wang2021rode, matsuyama2025cordgeneralizablecooperationrole}.
+\textbf{Multi-Task MARL.} Prior work in multi-task MARL takes a variety of approaches to learn policies that can generalize across tasks.
+Hierarchical methods have been studied for learning skill graphs \cite{zhu2025multi, zhang2022discovering}, for separating the next goal allocation problem from goal-conditioned policies~\cite{Iqbal2022, li2024hierarchical}, and for learning sub-task policies that are solutions of sub-MDPs \cite{wang2021rode, matsuyama2025cordgeneralizablecooperationrole}.
 Others have proposed factorized value functions~\cite{iqbal2021randomized} and transformers~\cite{hu2021updet} to robustly generalize across tasks.
 Scheduling ~\cite{yu2023prioritized,zhu2023multi} and knowledge distillation~\cite{mai2023deep} have been shown to improve sample efficiency in multi-task MARL.
 This problem has also been considered under partial observability~\cite{omidshafiei2017deep}.
-Our work uses automata to represent tasks for decentralized team policies.
+To the best of our knowledge, we are the first to use formal specifications, i.e., structurally rich temporal task representations, in multi-task MARL.